dmeditor/doc/tutorial/how-to-configure-style-settings.md

 # How to configure style settings

-Style setting can configure available settings on style and widget styles, based on context (root widget, level, self widget, root widget's style, etc).
-It gives flexibility for developer to `tune` DM Editor to fit project's need, more importantly don't give too much unneeded settings for editor.
+Developer can configure available settings and widget styles, based on context (root widget, level, self widget, root widget's style, etc).
+This gives flexibility for developer to `tune` DM Editor to fit project's need, more importantly doesn't give too much unneeded settings to editor.

 !!! note "This feature is avaiable after 0.2.3"